 Watchman’s is also one of the newer restaurants, located in Krog Street Market (KSM) within walking distance of the Beltline in the heart of Inman Park.
-KSM is a 1920s warehouse which has been renovated into a marketplace of retail stalls, a place to pick up food to go, have some cocktails, or a sit-down meal.
+KSM is a 1920s warehouse that has been renovated into a marketplace of retail stalls, a place to pick up food to go, have some cocktails, or a sit-down meal.

 If you are in the mood for seafood, this is the place to go – one of the best seafood restaurants in all of Inman Park.
 Monday through Friday, they offer $1 Oyster Happy Hour with the freshest oysters available.
-They are also known for their cocktails, primarily focusing on gin, rum and tequila-based cocktails.
+They are also known for their cocktails, primarily focusing on gin, rum, and tequila-based cocktails.

 The menu includes the freshest seasonal seafood from around the country.
 You can also find non-seafood items such as duck, steak, salads, and hush puppies.
 No seafood restaurant in the south is complete without hush puppies.

 On a nice day, sit on the patio for people watching as the traffic is heavy due to the proximity to the Atlanta Beltline.
-However, the ambience inside is equally as nice depending on the weather or your mood.
+However, the ambiance inside is equally as nice depending on the weather or your mood.
 On a Friday or Saturday night, reservations are suggested as the wait can become long.
 But that’s the price you pay for dining at this popular Inman Park restaurant.

 753 Edgewood Avenue NE // 404.577.2332

 BoccaLupo sits in the heart of Inman Park’s residential area.
 While it is a destination restaurant for those outside Atlanta, it is also a neighborhood gathering spot.
 Many Inman Park residents and Atlantans will name BoccaLupo as their favorite Italian restaurant in the city.
 Their specialties are handmade pasta, prepared with seasonal considerations.